JavadZandiyeh/corona-final-project/README.md

 first compile it : gcc -o hello hello.c -I/usr/include/postgresql -lpq -std=c99
 then run bash script program as i said befor and at last run this program by  command : ./hello

+## python3 program

+### introduction
+this program do these works:
+1)connect to data base 'fpdb'
+2)find 6 analysis about data's in 3 tables of "fpdb" data base
+3)write analysis into a txt file
+4)repeat these works every 70 sec

+### how it runs?
+after running bash script program to download files and running c program we have to run python program by command: python3 analysis.py

+## conclusion
+these three programs are for downloading files from a server and inserting data of these files to data base and finally analysis them and write them on a file tanks.
+Mohammad Javad Zandiyeh.